Nurul Haque Nur

-Nurul Haque Nur (Note: নুরুল হক নুর) (born October 1991), natively known as VP Nur, is a Bangladeshi activist, politician, (Note: Multiple references:) and currently serving as the President of the Gono Odhikar Parishad.
-He came to prominence in 2018 as a joint-convener of Bangladesh Sadharon Chhatra Odhikar Songrokkhon Parishad, which led the Quota Reform Movement 2018.
+Nurul Haque Nur (born 30 January 1994), popularly known as VP Nur, is a Bangladeshi political activist and currently serving as the President of the Gono Odhikar Parishad.
+At present, he is the Minister of State for Expatriates Welfare and Overseas Employment in the Tarique ministry.
+He also served as the Minister of State for Labour and Employment from 17 February 2026 to 4 March 2026.
+He came to prominence in 2018 as a joint-convener of Bangladesh Chhatra Odhikar Parishad, which led the 2018 Bangladesh quota reform movement.
 In 2019, he was elected as the vice president of Dhaka University Central Students' Union (DUCSU).
-He is also the convener of the Chatro, Jubo and Probashi Odhikar Parishad.
+He is also the convener of the Chhatra, Jubo and Probashi Odhikar Parishad.

 Early life

 Nurul Haque Nur attended the SSC examination from Gol Abdur Rahim Secondary School, Companir hat 2010 and participated in the HSC examination from Uttara High School and College, Dhaka in 2012.